 Sure, my family and I aren’t the only ones who have had the idea of getting away during the Thanksgiving holiday.
 But the vast majority of Americans, if they’re traveling on Thanksgiving, are likely heading to spend time with friends and family.
 Since it is a U.S. holiday, it can often be easier to book international travel during Thanksgiving than during more globally recognized holiday periods, such as Christmas and New Year’s.

-As for domestic travel, while you are competing with the masses for flights nationwide, if you get past that hurdle (road tripping is one great way to do so), hotels are often a bit less in demand during this time of year than compared to the high summer season or the end of December (try to offset your dates if possible for better prices and availability).
+As for domestic travel, while you are competing with the masses for flights nationwide, if you can get past that hurdle (road-tripping is one great way to do so), hotels are often a bit less in demand during this time of year than compared to the high summer season or the end of December (try to offset your dates if possible for better prices and availability).
 Be sure to look for last-minute travel deals that can inspire an impromptu adventure.

 Popular domestic destinations feel quieter over Thanksgiving than at other times of year, which gives traveling during the end of November a peaceful charm.
 Most places are already decked out for the holidays too, so they’ll feel beautifully festive but placid—the calm before the holiday storm.